How to Visit The Coral Bay Shark Sanctuary

 The best time of the year to see the sharks is between September and March.

 We found that reef sharks are more likely to be in the bay at the change of tide.
 So you will need to get information on the current high tide times during your stay.
+We like to check the tides via willy weather, and simply keep an eye out for when high tide aligns with low wind during our stay.

 Alternatively, if your here during the school holidays just keep an eye out for the crowds heading towards the sanctuary area.
 If there are lots of people walking there, you are likely to see some sharks!

 Visibility of the reef sharks is always better when the water is clear.
-So its best to visit when the wind is low.
+So it’s best to visit when the wind is low.
 However, don’t let the wind stop you from visiting the sanctuary!
 Especially as there’s often a lot of wind at this time of year.

 Best Practices for Viewing Wild Reef Sharks